Coursera Review (2020): Is Coursera Worth It? My Verdict

 However, If you want to just take a single course on a subject you’re interested in, Coursera Plus won’t be for you.

 I don’t like how complicated the pricing model is, but the one thing Coursera does offer is ridiculously good value for money.

 For example, look at the MBA offered by the University of Illinois.
 It costs $21,384 for a course that takes 24-36 months.
 If you do a full-time MBA in person on the University of Illinois campus, it costs at least $58,692.

 You’d be nuts to pay that when you can get the same qualification cheaper through Coursera.

-The Arizona State University TESOL is a professional certificate that allows you to become a teacher in dozens of countries across the world.
-It includes more than 200 hours of tuition and exercises, and if you spend 10 hours per week on it then you can complete it in just 5 months, at a subscription cost of $245.
+The Arizona State University TESOL is a Professional Certificate on Coursera that allows you to become a teacher in dozens of countries across the world.
+It includes more than 200 hours of tuition and exercises, and if you spend 10 hours per week on it then you can complete it in just 5 months, at a subscription cost of $245 in total.

 Compare this to TEFL providers like ITTT, whose 250-hour course is double the price at $499, or Tefl.org, who charge a whopping $509 for a much shorter course.

 And where would you rather say you studied – with an unknown online company or with the University of Arizona?